Dmitri Pavlov's Git tutorial for mathematicians

 Setting up a new repository

-On the remote host, run cd ~git cat *.pub >>.ssh/authorized_keys mkdir repo-name cd repo-name git init --bare chown -R git:git .
+On the remote host, execute the following commands: cd ~git cat *.pub >>.ssh/authorized_keys mkdir repo-name cd repo-name git init --bare chown -R git:git .

 On the local host, change into the directory that contains your projects and run mkdir repo-name cd repo-name git init touch paper-name.tex git add paper-name.tex git commit -m "Initial commit" git remote add origin git@remote-host-name:repo-name git push -u origin master